parametric-svg/tutorial/Readme.md

 >
 > Whenever you want to make an attribute parametric, just add the namespace prefix `parametric:` to it.

-Adding the `parametric:` prefix will create a new attribute – it won’t remove the `r` we selected before.
-We wouldn’t want that – the `r` attribute is our fallback value.
-It will be used by Inkscape and other SVG viewers which don’t understand the *parametric.svg* format.

-> 💡
->
-> Any parametric attribute should have a static fallback – an attribute without the `parametric:` prefix.

-We’ve just created our first parametric attribute.
-Our regular `r` attribute could only have a static value like `157.7027` – but in our `parametric:r` we use any mathematical expression like `3 * (a + 50)` there.
+That’s our first parametric attribute!
+Put something like `3 * (a + 50)` in the field below.
+Our regular `r` attribute could only have a static value like `157.7027` – but in our `parametric:r` we use any mathematical expression.

 > 💡
 >